paulinadao/earnest/README.md

 * Users should not be able to proceed without selecting a state.
 This results in a 500.
 The service should also return a 422 in case the UI is not forcing validation
 * Validation is necessary on the input fields.
 Users should only be able to enter in numbers.
 Additionally, the service should return a 422 in case the UI is failing.
 * Users should not be able to submit a quantity that is greater than the in stock amount.
+* Adding ids, data-elements, or something to have Selenium more easily identify columns would be helpful for better implementation of the page object model